 - Family Self-Sufficiency Programs (job training, education, parenting classes)

 - Youth services (internet, computer skills, homework assistance)

 - Homeless Assistance

 The face of despair, which can lead to homelessness, includes families, disabled veterans, and working poor.
-New Hope and its partners focus on bringing today's poor and homeless out of the shadows, remove the stigma, and provide opportunities to those who suddenly find themselves vulnerable in an unstable living situation or in life in general.
+New Hope and its partners focus on bringing today's poor and homeless out of the shadows, removing the stigma, and providing opportunities to those who suddenly find themselves vulnerable in an unstable living situation or in life in general.
 Help us move these invisible families to self-sufficiency and bring them home!

-Success Story #1: An 8 year old boy who began attending the Computer Learning Center in Woodland, was a very shy, quiet child who would not engage with the other children or in the CLC activities.
+Success Story #1: An 8 year old boy who began attending the Computer Learning Center in Woodland was a very shy, quiet child who would not engage with the other children or in the CLC activities.
 A year later, he is now answering questions, is much more outgoing and has increased his reading and writing capacity and grades.
 His regular attendance at the CLC and extra support from the Coordinator, has him journaling daily and reading aloud to others.

 Success Story #2: An 80 year old woman, who had been homeless for more than 2 years, was willing to accept help to get off the streets and now calls Cottonwood Meadows Apartments for Seniors, her home.
 She receives weekly one-on-one support from the onsite Resident Services Coordinator who works with her to successfully maintain her housing and is happy to have a warm place to call home.